 How to Buy a New Furnace

-When Should I Buy a New Furnace?Timing is everything when you replace your furnace.
+Timing is everything when you replace your furnace.
 You don’t want to replace your furnace too early, but you also don’t want to wait too long to buy one and be left without heat after a sudden breakdown.

-- The furnace needs frequent repairs.
+- Your furnace needs frequent repairs.
 When the mechanical and electrical parts inside the furnace need to be replaced with some frequency, it’s time to consider central heating and cooling installation in Cincinnati.
-Not only is the lack of heat uncomfortable while you wait for a repair or the replacement parts, the investment in new parts and labor may not be worth it, especially if your heating bills keep rising.
+Not only is the lack of heat uncomfortable while you wait for a repair or the replacement parts, but the investment in new parts and labor also may not be worth it, especially if your heating bills keep rising.

-- Lack of professional maintenance or running your system with a dirty air filter can crack this vital part.
+- Your furnace has a cracked heat exchanger.
+Lack of professional maintenance or running your system with a dirty air filter can crack this vital part.
+If your carbon monoxide (CO) detectors go off after the furnace starts or shortly after it stops, call your HVAC contractor immediately after turning off the furnace.
+A cracked heat exchanger may be emitting CO into your air.
 A cracked heat exchanger almost always requires a furnace replacement unless a warranty covers parts and labor for repairs.

-Things to Consider Before Replacing a FurnaceThere are 3 critical factors to consider when considering a new furnace:
+There are three critical factors to consider when considering a new furnace: